emcanas/sinatra-alpine-docker/dockerfile.md

 ** Alpine**
 I have chosen this distribution of Linux, Alpline, to obtain a small image.
 It is possible to build it in on Ruby ("FROM ruby:lastest-version") but it would require around 1GB.
 Alpine is a nice tiny alternative.

 Any dockerfile must contain the keyword "FROM" to initialise a new build from a *based image* (an image with no parent).
-It will contain all the necessary to contruct the OS or softoware to run the application.
+It will contain all the necessary to contruct the OS or software to run the application.
 You can find several of those *base images* here: https://hub.docker.com/

 	FROM alpine:3.2